"His voice...a resonating bronze instrument with excellent phrasing and articulation...with beautifully judged legato and caressing of the words."

 Sandra Bowdler, Opera Britannia

-In 2018, James Clayton sang Marcello (La bohème), Escamillo (Carmen), Leporello (Don Giovanni) and The Forrester (The Cunning Little Vixen) for West Australian Opera; he appeared in concert with the Tasmanian and West Australian Symphony Orchestras and Orchestra Wellington.
-In 2019, he sings Germont (La traviata), Judge Turpin (Sweeney Todd) and the title role in Macbeth in Perth, The Forrester in Adelaide and Peter (Hansel and Gretel) in Melbourne.
+2018/2019 performances included Marcello (La bohème), Escamillo (Carmen), Leporello (Don Giovanni), The Forrester (The Cunning Little Vixen), Germont (La traviata), Judge Turpin (Sweeney Todd) and the title role in Macbeth in for West Australian Opera, The Forrester in Adelaide and Peter (Hansel and Gretel) in Melbourne.

 Praised for his vocal phrasing and colour, James is one the most versatile singers to emerge from Australia in recent years.
 He has been lauded by audiences and reviewers alike for his performances throughout the opera houses and concert halls of Australia, New Zealand and Asia.